 You will usually get a Release notes page; sometimes there are updates that require an update to the Operating System (OS) to get the full functionality and that information will be in the Release notes.
-Refer to the Updating Section for more information.

 Click on the Upgrade button.